 During the era from 3050 B.C. till 900 B.C. when the great kings of Egypt ruled, the earliest builders made columns from large blocks of sandstone, limestone and red granite, later on, the idea of using stacks of stone disks was introduced.
 Egyptian columns are diverse and range from 16 sides polygon to circular columns.
 Imhotep, the ancient Egyptian architect was known to carve stone columns resembling bundled reeds and other plants.
 The columns were placed closer to ensure they can carry the heavy weight of the stone roof beams.

 This early form of column resembled bundled reeds or plants stems but was sometimes made as polygonal shafts as well.
 Referred to as most interesting fluted columns in Egypt, this where the first stone columns on earth and lost their charm when the new styles emerged which depicted a more complex structure.

 Used in non-secular buildings, but rarely in religious architectures, this resembles a simple lotus bud form and finds ample use in old and middle kingdom temples.
 In the new kingdom, there use declined, the ribbed shafts represent lotus stems and capitals are made in the form of a closed bud or open lotus flower.
 Lotus here refers to a type of water lily.

 These were used in the earlier times in Egypt and were at the inner side of the court.
 The columns depicted a palm tree motif, but not the tree and eight palm fronts were lashed to a pole.

-The column was made in several variations some in circular form representing single plant, while others as ribbed with multiple stems.
+The column was made in several variations some in a circular form representing the single plant, while others as ribbed with multiple stems.
 The capitals were closed buds or open bell-shaped form.
-These are not freely standing columns and found ample use in Egyptian history and during the new kingdom as well.
+These are not free-standing columns and found ample use in Egyptian history and during the new kingdom as well.